Smruti0109/content_engine/README.md

 # Content Engine-PDF Comparison & Insights System

-This repository provides a Content Engine for analyzing and comparing multiple PDF documents, specifically designed for Form 10-K filings of multinational companies like Alphabet Inc., Tesla, Inc., and Uber Technologies, Inc. Built using LangChain, Streamlit, and Hugging Face, this system leverages Retrieval-Augmented Generation (RAG) to retrieve, assess, and generate insights from documents.
+This repository provides a Content Engine for analyzing and comparing multiple PDF documents.
+Built using LangChain, Streamlit, and Hugging Face, this system leverages Retrieval-Augmented Generation (RAG) to retrieve, assess, and generate insights from documents.

 ## Features